How Hot Does It Get In Death Valley?

 - The low temperature remained above 100 degrees for 10 days of those days.

 The measurements come from Furnace Creek, in the heart of the valley, at 190 feet below sea level.
-It has been the official weather station for Death Valley for more than 100 years, dating back to 1911.
+It has been the official weather station for more than 100 years, dating back to 1911.
 (Badwater Basin is 282 feet below sea level, even lower than Furnace Creek – isolated, desolate, they do not measure the temperature there.)

 Death Valley is famous for holding the record for hottest temperature ever recorded on Earth.